ajkhattak/NextGenSandbox/doc/workflow.md

 `sandbox --dryrun` validates the run setup and prints the command that would be executed.
 It is a standalone workflow mode, so do not combine it with `--run`, `--conf`, `--subset`, or `--forc`.

+If a step fails, see [diagnostics.md](./diagnostics.md) for common setup and workflow issues.

 ### Parallel Subset Or Forcing Batches